Why No Plans For Aluminum Trailers?

 “And that also matches with my findings so far that 3 out of 3 welders I contacted do only steel.
 Thank you.”

-Of course there are many that do aluminum, but it’s not the norm, partly because of the increased difficulty and therefor increased liability.
+Of course there are many that do aluminum, but it’s not the norm, partly because of the increased difficulty and therefore increased liability.
 If many professionals won’t do it, that says something.
-If I produce plans for aluminum trailers, am I inviting a catastrophe into your life?
+That makes me ask: If I produce plans for aluminum trailers, am I inviting a catastrophe into your life?

-That’s not the reason we don’t have them, but it’s something to think about.
+That’s not the reason we don’t have them, but it is certainly something to think about.

 More Reasons Why Aluminum Trailer Plans Are Low Priority